We hope this provides answers to some of your questions. If any question you want to see answered is missing, let us

 The disclosure of safety study data is a continuous process, starting with active substances registered in the EU and some other countries.
 The documents submitted as part of the EU registration process cover more than 90% of the studies performed on active substances globally.

 Since 2017, study summaries for many active substances and many representative products (formulations) have been made available online.
 In early 2018, we started to enable non-commercial access to the full study reports that the summaries are based on upon request.

-In case you are interested in safety studies for active substances or products which are on the market but not yet available on our Transparency platform, please get in touch with us by sending an email to firstname.lastname@example.org We will respond as soon as possible.
+In case you are interested in safety studies for active substances or products which are on the market but not yet available on our Transparency platform, please get in touch with us by filling this request form.
+We will respond as soon as possible.

-We do not obscure information needed to assess the safety of our products.
+We do not obscure the information needed to assess the safety of our products.

 We also redact information relating to sensitive trade secrets such as manufacturing processes, formulations, or other details which could be commercially misused.
 This type of information is protected under applicable laws (like Art.
 63 EU 1107/2009) and therefore called by law Confidential Business Information (CBI).

-You can always file a request for a study report currently not available on the website for non-commercial use.
-Please send an email to email@example.com We will assess such requests and respond to you as soon as possible.
+You can always file a request for a study report currently not available on the website for non-commercial use by using this request form.
+We will assess such requests and respond to you as soon as possible.

 You will be granted a license to use one copy of the respective document under our Terms and Conditions for Access to Crop Protection and/or GM seeds and traits Study Documents.
-Any use of the document or its content for regulatory and commercial purpose is prohibited and constitutes a violation of the underlying license agreement.
+Any use of the document or its content for regulatory and/or commercial purpose is prohibited and constitutes a violation of the underlying license agreement.